Terms of service for PocketLaw

 11.3 If the Controller assesses the risk level of Processing by the Processor as high, and thereby conduct an impact assessment, the Controller must share the result of such an assessment so that this can be factored into a decision of what is a sufficient level of technical and organisational measures.

-11.4 The Processor must follow any decisions issued by the Commissioner or any other supervisory authority on measures to meet the security requirements in Applicable Law and all other requirements relating to the Personal Data Assistant in accordance with Applicable Law.
+11.4 The Processor must follow any decisions issued by the Supervisory Authority or any other supervisory authority on measures to meet the security requirements in Applicable Law and all other requirements relating to the Personal Data Assistant in accordance with Applicable Law.

 11.5 The Processor must comply with any decisions and consultation opinions issued by the supervisory authority on measures necessary to meet the security standards in accordance with Applicable Law and all other requirements relating to the Controller’s obligations under Applicable Law.